agustinosputri/digital-garden/_notes/Why I Started a Digital Garden.md

 Of course as a digital lurker, when I first stumbled into the idea of a “digital garden,” to store my notes and learning, it resonated deeply.
 Plus i love gardening in real life too. 🪴

 The concept of Digital Garden sounds accepting in a world where perfectionism is the standard.
-Maggie Appleton on A Brief History & Ethos of the Digital Garden said
+Maggie Appleton on [A Brief History & Ethos of the Digital Garden](https://maggieappleton.com/garden-history) said:

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;"> "A garden is a collection of evolving ideas that aren’t strictly organised by their publication date.
 They’re inherently exploratory – notes are linked through contextual associations.
 They aren’t refined or complete – notes are published as half-finished thoughts that will grow and evolve over time.
 They’re less rigid, less performative, and less perfect than the personal websites we’re used to seeing."</p>